PauliusZabinskas/Micro-Services-w-dotnet/Notes/Creating the first micro service.md

 - Becouse in this case we are using a solutions file, we can put api to the solutions file:
 	- `dotnet sln add src/AuctionService`

-## Reviewing and simplifying the project
+## 9 .
+Reviewing and simplifying the project

 - Cleaning initial files will be added to git branch for future review
 - To run api, live updates, hot reloads:
 	- `dotnet watch`
+## 10. Adding the entity classes
+-
 ## Unrelated but worth to take a note of

 - To check what SDK we have: